GRAPHICS BOOT 00/50

 }

 This explicit schema is one of the most useful parts of the stack because it removes many categories of runtime mismatch between content and templates.
+The interesting detail now is that discovery, frontmatter parsing, markdown rendering, heading-id generation, TOC extraction, and date normalization all happen inside the PureScript content pipeline.

 Build and Delivery Pipeline